obfusk/jiten/README.md

   - some with audio
 * Stroke order
   - input a word or sentence and see how it's written

+## Interfaces

 * Android app
   - wraps the web interface (running locally on your device) in a webview
   - completely offline, no internet access required
+  - easily share and open `jiten.obfusk.dev` links
 * Web interface
   - available online at https://jiten.obfusk.dev
   - light/dark mode
   - search history (stored locally)
-  - tooltips to quickly see meanings and readings for kanji in words and sentences
+  - tooltips to quickly see meanings and readings for kanji and words
   - use long press for tooltips on mobile
+  - converts romaji to hiragana and between hiragana and katakana
-  - can be run on your own computer (or e.g. android phone)
+  - can be run on your own computer
 * Command-line interface
 * WebView GUI
-  - wraps the web interface
+  - wraps the web interface (running locally on your computer)

 ## CLI